A Comparison of Prior Elicitation Aggregation using the Classical Method and SHELF: Comparison of Aggregation Methods

 Expert 1 provided notably different responses for Questions 1, 2, 9, and 10, compared to the other experts.
 This has resulted in EW distributions which are much wider than the other distributions.
 These wide distributions provide more uncertainty than the other aggregation methods.
 While this does reflect the initial uncertainty of the experts, as a group a much less uncertain distribution was agreed upon.

+The seed questions 1, 2, 9, and 10 were the four which asked the experts to make judgments of the number of occurrences out of 100,000 people, rather than as a percentage.
+Expert 1's differences in responses may have been due to the difference in scales, as when they discussed these questions with the other experts in the SHELF elicitation meeting, the views became more aligned.

-Note that while the boxplots for the EW distributions cover the entire range of the expert distributions, any values for which no expert provided density would also contain no density in the EW distribution.
-As such, some of the EW distributions are bimodal.
+The violin plots for the EW distributions cover the entire range of the expert distributions.
+However, if there had been any values for which no expert provided density then these values would also be given zero density in the EW distribution.

 The SHELF distributions tended to be narrower than the other aggregated distributions.
 This could represent a lower amount of uncertainty for the experts when in a group, or overconfidence.
 As the SHELF distributions were developed in a group meeting rather than a mathematical aggregation of other elicited distributions, they tend to differ slightly more than EW or CM distributions in comparison to the individual expert distributions.